Also known as Affinity Mapping, Affinity Grouping, and KJ Analysis.

 - When grouping items, use feeling rather than conventional classifications.

-- Eliminate duplicate items and the items that are not worth keeping.
+- Eliminate duplicate items and those that hold no real value.

 Example – Identifying How to Implement change